alhuissi/alhuissi/README.md

-Software engineer specialized in Javascript (React, Vue, NodeJS).
-I also have experience with cloud development (Google Cloud and AWS), Typescript, React Native, NestJS, Next, Nx, Python, Express, Wordpress, Shopify and UI/UX design.
+Software engineer specialized in Javascript (React, Vue, Node).
+I also have experience with cloud development (Google Cloud and AWS), Typescript, React Native, Nest, Next, Nx, Python, Express, Wordpress, Shopify and UI/UX design.
 I am currently building apps enhanced generative AI.
 <!--
 **alhuissi/alhuissi** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.